Two Dallas police officers shot, wounded

 No further details were immediately available.

 Five Dallas officers were killed and seven others injured in July 2016 when a military veteran who had served in Afghanistan fired on them.
-The sniper, Micah Xavier Johnson, 25, of Mesquite, Texas, was killed after a lengthy standoff with police in a parking garage.
+The shooter, Micah Xavier Johnson, 25, of Mesquite, Texas, was killed after a lengthy standoff with police.